Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Vermont South, placing the area among the bottom 25% of areas assessed nationally

-Vermont South recorded approximately 34 residential approvals per year over the past five financial years ending FY26.
-This totals an estimated 172 homes.
-As of FY26, 11 approvals have been recorded.
-The average construction cost value for new homes is $812,000, indicating a focus on premium properties.
+Vermont South has seen around 34 residential properties granted approval per year over the past five financial years ending FY26.
+A total of 172 homes were approved during this period, with 12 approvals recorded so far in FY26.
+The average expected construction cost value for new homes is $812,000, indicating a focus on premium market properties.
+Additionally, $14.2 million in commercial approvals have been registered in the current financial year.

 Frequently Asked Questions - Development